Teaching

 Katherine has published articles on awkward female adolescence and makeovers in mid-Victorian family chronicles in Nineteenth-Century Gender Studies, the group Robinsonade in Nineteenth-Century Literature, the flourishing of “odd” girls in early Girl Guide patrols in the Children’s Literature Association Quarterly, and Soviet folkloric fantasy in Marvels and Tales.
 She has also written on self-narrativizing practices within diasporic communities in the Hungarian Studies Review.

-Articles
+Peer-Reviewed Articles

 “Awkward and Awry: Novel Directions for Female Growth in Charlotte Yonge’s The Daisy Chain.”
 Nineteenth-Century Gender Studies 14.3 (2018).
 You can read “Awkward and Awry” here and read more from the journal here.